erictt/docker4dev/README.md

 `docker-compose run --service-ports all` : start nginx, php5fpm, mysql, mongo, redis

 `docker-compose run --rm --service-ports kibana` : start elasticsearch and kibana, and the monitoring page: (`http://localhost:5601/app/monitoring`), the initialized username/password is: `elastic/changeme`

-### KNOWN BUGS

-* Help pages in mario/mydev websites can't be loaded.
-(Seems like, the mysql data is incomplete, so maybe it's not a bug.)

 ### ROADMAP